LivingG0D/gvpn-ui/README.md

 # Power Route UI

-Flutter recreation of the Power Route gaming network optimizer dashboard, complete with animated controls, fake telemetry, and a server picker.
+Flutter ui for a gaming VPN network optimizer dashboard, complete with animated controls, fake telemetry, and a server picker.

 ## Features
 - Dark themed dashboard inspired by the provided mockups